Our Origin Story

 - Form a book outline: Zach did a few phone calls with Melissa, helped her clarify her book idea and figure out exactly what she wanted to say in her book.
 From these conversations, he and I wrote an outline for her book.

 - Interview her for the content: Zach then scheduled four two-hour calls with Melissa, where he interviewed her, using the outline as a guide.
 He asked her questions until he got all of her ideas, in her words, out of her head and into an audio recording.

 - Transcribe the recordings: He used REV.com to transcribe the recording.

-- Do the rest of the professional publishing minutiae: There are a million little things that make the difference between a professional book and a clearly self-published amateur book; internal layout, marketing, blurbs, copyright page, etc. We made sure all of this was perfect.
+- Did the rest of the professional publishing minutiae: There are a million little things that make the difference between a professional book and a clearly self-published amateur book; internal layout, marketing, blurbs, copyright page, etc. We made sure all of this was perfect.

-- Establish Ownership: Also, we did the deal such that Melissa owns all the royalties and all the rights to her book.
+- Ownership: Also, we did the deal such that Melissa owns all the royalties and all the rights to her book.
 She paid for a service, so unlike with regular publishers, she gets all the credit and all the upside.
 It's her book, her credit, her money.